 This set of instrumental medleys was produced for use as a community music resource in 2009.
 Together they make a good representation of traditional music from Suffolk, usually played on melodeon and dulcimer, with maybe a concertina or fiddle.

 In November 2012 we published (on the website only) tune and dance instructions originally published in 1812, by J.Gray, including some tunes composed by local musicians.
-In April 2020 we amended and edited some of these tunes and there is a new page dedicated to old music collections, which you will find within the Archive section.
+In April 2020 we amended and edited some of these tunes and there now is a new section on the website dedicated to old music collections, which you will find within the Archive section.
 We are working towards including more collections of tune books from East Anglia.

 A summary of research by us and others into the dulcimer in East Anglia.
 Instrument style and construction, makers and players.